F88/yonokomae/docs/TESTING.md

         },
     });

-    // Component will receive HistoricalBattleReportRepository
+  // Component will receive BattleReportRandomDataRepository
     // Assert on historical-specific behavior
 });
 ```